-Certified teachers who have completed the Caldwell University Post-Baccalaureate Teacher Certification Program may, with approval, substitute the following courses for those listed among the M.A. in Literacy Instruction required and/or elective courses:
+Certified teachers who have completed the Caldwell University Post-Baccalaureate Teacher Certification Program may, with approval, substitute the following three (3) courses for those listed among the M.A. in Literacy Instruction required and/or concentration courses:

-- Curriculum Theory and Development (3) ED 573 ED 500 - ED 505 Student Development and Learning (3) ED 578 - FD 576 ED 510 Reading and Communication (3) - ED 515 and ED 520 can be transferred as electives.
+- ED 500 Curriculum Theory and Development (3) ED 573 - ED 505 Student Development and Learning (3) ED 578 ED 576 Reading and Communication (3) - ED 515 and ED 520 may be transferred to fulfill elective requirements.